 Do you want to waste your limited budget on programs that don’t yield worthwhile pipeline?
-I don’t.
+We don’t.

 Last year, we used contact-level signals to fuel our ABM program and drive 25% of our pipeline and 37% of our revenue in 2023.